-Variable Operating and Maintenance (O&M)
+- Fixed Operating and Maintenance (O&M) - Variable Operating and Maintenance (O&M)

 A fixed O&M cost has been determined for each different type of generating facility, expressed in 2012 dollars.
 For example, all 50 MW CT plants have an annual fixed cost of \$551 thousand whereas all CCCT 170 MW plants have an annual fixed cost of \$2,550 thousand.
-The Based on documents provided to MHI by Nalcor, the fixed costs have been escalated at a rate of 2.5% forward to the date of in-service for each plant and each year thereafter.
+The fixed costs have been escalated at a rate of 2.5% forward to the date of in-service for each plant and each year thereafter.
 70,71,72